pwt/SonosKeyController/README.md

 *Note: Previous versions of this script used the Sonos HTTP API instead of using built-in SoCo commands.
 The move to using SoCo directly makes the script self-contained.*

 This is a small Python script that waits for keyboard input at the console.
-Keyboard inputs trigger SoCo calls [1], a Python library for controlling Sonos systems.
+Keyboard inputs trigger commands to a selected Sonos speaker using SoCo [1], a Python library for controlling Sonos systems.

 The script is especially useful with a **FLIRC** [2], a USB dongle that is programmed to recognise infrared (IR) codes from arbitrary IR remotes, and then translate them into keyboard key-presses.
 Using the script with a FLIRC enables IR control of Sonos systems.